Are Universities Training Socially Minded Programmers?

 Like Niu, Murata had come to Stanford with the impression that the brightest minds would be working on the world’s most pressing issues, but had quickly become disillusioned.
 “It seemed like the holy grail in tech was to build a company like Snapchat,” he told me.
 In the computer-science department, “there was very little attention paid to nonprofits or other mission-driven companies.”
 Niu added, “The classes were really good at teaching technical proficiency, but they often lived in an idyllic bubble.
 They didn’t talk about how to be a socially conscious engineer.”

 The club was founded with the goal of changing the culture on campus—and it seems to be working.
 Stanford’s introductory computer-science class, CS106A, which is the most popular class on campus, now offers a supplemental lab for students interested in using code to address social issues.
 Three of the club’s student-initiated classes can now be taken for course credit.
 And hundreds of students attend CS + Social Good’s events each year.
-“If we can get people to think about the implications of computer science it could have huge ripple effects downstream,” Niu said.
+“If we can get people to think about the implications of computer science, it could have huge ripple effects downstream,” Niu said.

 As graduation approached, Niu and her colleagues found themselves gravitating toward for-profit companies.
 Chopra now works at Microsoft Research in India, Wang is employed by a game-development studio in San Francisco, and Murata runs a transportation-safety startup in Palo Alto.
 If the development might seem to be in conflict with CS + Good’s ideals, Niu and her colleagues see it differently.
 At Microsoft, Chopra is focused on using technology to address poverty.
 Murata told me, “If we can get people at big tech companies—including within branches that are not social-good-related—to become more thoughtful about how their work impacts society, then that’s a tremendous net-positive impact for the industry.”
 And it’s hard to fault students for prioritizing lucrative career paths, especially given the fact that the median monthly rent in the Bay Area is over $1,500.